 The Crown Prosecution Service (for England and Wales) has produced guidance to help the courts decide if a crime has been committed and whether someone should be charged.
 The Crown Office and Procurator Fiscal Service in Scotland has done the same.
 These guidelines say that there is usually no case if:

-- you didn’t know you have HIV or
+- you didn’t know, or suspect, you have HIV or

-- you told your partner you are HIV positive and
+- you can prove you told your partner you are HIV positive and

 - you took reasonable steps to avoid passing HIV on to your partner.

-You are unlikely to pass on HIV if you have an undetectable viral load as a result of being on HIV treatment (that is, the level of HIV is so low it can’t be detected in your blood by tests most commonly used).
+The British HIV Association states that anyone with sustained, undetectable levels of HIV virus in their blood cannot transmit HIV to their sexual partners.
 If you are following your doctor’s advice in taking HIV treatment to reduce your infectiousness, that is also likely to be considered reasonable action to prevent HIV transmission.

 But neither of these defences have been tested in a court of law.